boppreh/mouse/README.md

 intervals.
 If speed_factor is <= 0 then the actions are replayed as fast as the OS allows.
 Pairs well with [`record()`](#mouse.record).

-The parameters `include_*` define if events of that type should be inluded in the replay or ignored.
+The parameters `include_*` define if events of that type should be included in the replay or ignored.